Polygraphs and Discrete Conduch{\'e} $\omega$-Functors: Complements: rigid functors and discrete Conduch e -functors

-The fact that $a\ast_0 b = b \ast_0 b$ but that $a \neq b$ shows that the unicity of the lifting of the previous decomposition of $f(x)$ fails. \end{paragr} \begin{remark} While in the previous counter-example, the unicity part of the definition of Conduché functor fails, the existence still holds.
-The author of these notes believes that there should be examples where the existence part fails as well. \end{remark} \begin{paragr} Since the category $\Pol$ is cocomplete (see \cite[section 5]{makkai2005word}) it admits a terminal object $\top$.
-Hence, a rigid $\omega$-functor $f : C \to D$ between two free $\omega$-category always fits in a commutative triangle
+The fact that $a\ast_0 b = b \ast_0 a$ but that $a \neq b$ shows that the uniqueness of the lifting of the previous decomposition of $f(x)$ fails. \end{counterexample} \begin{remark} While, in the previous counter-example, the uniqueness part of the definition of discrete Conduché $2$-functor fails, the existence still holds.
+I believe that there should be examples where the existence part fails as well. \end{remark} \begin{paragr} The category $\Pol$ admits a terminal object $\top$.
+Hence, a rigid $\omega$-functor $f : C \to D$ between two free $\omega$-categories always fits in a commutative triangle

 where the anonymous arrows are the canonical rigid functors to the terminal polygraph.
-Since the class of Conduché functors is a right orthogonal class, it has the following cancellation property: for $f : C \to D$ and $g : D \to E$ two $\omega$-functors, if $g$ and $g \circ f$ are Conduché functor then so is $f$.
+Since the class of discrete Conduché $\omega$-functors is a right orthogonal class, it has the following cancellation property: for $f : C \to D$ and $g : D \to E$ two $\omega$-functors, if $g$ and $g \circ f$ are Conduché $\omega$-functors then so is $f$.

-Following the terminology of \cite[section 5]{street1996categorical}, we say that a free $\omega$-category $C$ is \emph{tight} if the canonical rigid functor $C \to \top$ is a Conduché functor.
+Following the terminology of \cite[section 5]{street1996categorical}, we say that a free $\omega$-category $C$ is \emph{tight} if the canonical rigid functor $C \to \top$ is a Conduché $\omega$-functor.
 Putting all the pieces together, we obtain the following partial converse of Proposition \ref{prop:conducheimpliesrigid}. \end{paragr} \begin{proposition} Let $C$ and $D$ be two free $\omega$-categories and $f : C \to D$ a rigid $\omega$-functor.
-If $C$ and $D$ are tight then $f$ is a Conduché functor. \end{proposition} \begin{paragr} The terminal object of $\Pol$ is a rather complicated object (see \cite[section 4]{street1996categorical} for an explicit description of the 2-cells of that polygraph) and the previous criterion seems hard to use in practise.
+If $C$ and $D$ are tight then $f$ is a discrete Conduché $\omega$-functor. \end{proposition} \begin{paragr} The terminal object of $\Pol$ is a rather complicated object (see \cite[section 4]{street1996categorical} for an explicit description of the 2-cells of that polygraph) and the previous criterion seems hard to use in practise.

 However, it can be checked that every free $1$-category is tight and the previous proposition implies that a $1$-functor $f : C \to D$ between free 1-categories is rigid if and only if it is a Conduché functor.
-This fact can also be directly proved "by hand".
+This fact can also be directly proved ``by hand''.
 We leave the details to the reader. \end{paragr}